ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/using-dynamic-fields.dotnet.markdown

 {PANEL: JavaScript Index Example}

-For Node.JS, see the dedicated article by selecting Node.JS at the top of the article.
+For Node.JS, see the dedicated article by selecting Node.JS in the language button at the top of the article.

-A JavaScript index in a C#/.NET environment using the [JavaScript](../indexes/javascript-indexes) version of CreateFields - `createField(name, value, options)`:
+The following is a JavaScript index in a C#/.NET environment using the [JavaScript](../indexes/javascript-indexes) version of CreateFields - `createField(name, value, options)`:

 {CODE dynamic_fields_JS_index@Indexes\DynamicFields.cs /}